 The current fractured vernacular of our industry is a symptom of the vast innovation that has taken place—and continues to take place—within TV advertising.
 Everyone in the TV advertising industry recognizes the challenges associated with our inconsistent, constantly changing array of terminology, and we want to get to the other side of this challenge as soon as possible.
 It’s going to take time, but it seems a decade of conversations is finally starting to translate into action.

 New York Interconnect is a joint venture among Altice USA, Charter Communications, and Comcast that connects brands to over 20 million consumers in the nation’s No. 1 market.

-Dâna Barakat, VP, Marketing and Communications at New York Interconnect
+Dâna Barakat is VP of marketing and communications at New York Interconnect

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below.

 Thank you for signing up to Broadcasting & Cable.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.